department-of-veterans-affairs/va.gov-team/products/burials-memorials/burial-allowance/research/2024-09-VSO-Research/conversation-guide.md

 - What sections of the Burial benefit form, if any, do you need to clarify to claimants?
 - What most frequently leads to delays during the application process before submitting the claim?
 - What information is most critical for a successful outcome?
     - We have heard that DD214 and the death certificate are two of them.
     - What is the biggest challenge when claimants don’t have access to the deceased Veteran’s DD214?
     - And if they don’t have access to the deceased Veteran’s death certificate?
 - Have you observed any challenges regarding transportation evidence?
-- How do you assist claimants with obtaining their DD214?
+- How would you be able to help claimants obtain their DD214?
      - Their Death certificate?
-- From your experience, what, if any, challenges do eligible claimants have in receiving Burial benefits?
+- From your experience, what challenges do eligible claimants face when receiving burial benefits?
+## After submission
 - What time frame does it usually take you to help claimants complete the Burial Benefits form?
-## After submission
 - What most frequently leads to delays after the claim has been submitted?
      - To denials?
 - How are you involved in the process after the initial application is submitted?